Joint Injections

 According to the Centers for Disease Control and Prevention (CDC), about one in four adults with arthritis—15 million people—report experiencing severe joint pain.
 Corticosteroid (“cortisone”) injections are regularly used by providers across the globe to relieve this common pain and inflammation in the joints.

-When you visit FHMS, our providers may recommend cortisone joint injections to treat various types of joint pain and discomfort, including:
+When you visit FHMS, your care team may recommend cortisone joint injections to treat various types of joint pain and discomfort, including:

 Cortisone shots aren’t just helpful for arthritis.
 In fact, cortisone shots can be an effective for the treatment of other conditions, including: